davidrg/ckwin/doc/ssh-readme.md

 authentication are implemented and work.

-There is not yet support for using ssh agents but as this is supported by the ssh backend used by C-Kermit support for these may appear in a future release.
+There is not yet support for using ssh agents but as this is supported by the ssh backend used by Kermit 95 support for these may appear in a future release.

 ### Using gssapi-mic (Kerberos) authentication

 To use GSSAPI authentication, you must [Download and Install Kerberos for Windows from MIT](http://web.mit.edu/kerberos/dist/index.html).
-When this is installed, C-Kermit for Windows will automatically load the GSSAPI-enabled backend (k95sshg.dll or k95sshgx.dll) on startup.
+When this is installed, Kermit 95 will automatically load the GSSAPI-enabled backend (k95sshg.dll or k95sshgx.dll) on startup.

-GSSAPI authentication is not currently supported on non-x86 builds of CKW as current versions of Kerberos for Windows are only available for x86.
+GSSAPI authentication is not currently supported on non-x86 builds of K95 as current versions of Kerberos for Windows are only available for x86.

 ### Using SSH on Windows XP